The Day Before Thanksgiving - 1890

 Women Prepare the Turkey and Other Foods in the Kitchen Beginning the Day Before Thanksgiving.
 GGA Image ID # 1458be180d

-ON the morning of Thursday next, as the general custom of late years has been, all those heedful of the various proclamations of the civil authority will assemble at their respective places of worship, and, like old Governor Bradford, "thank God with all their hearts for the good world and the good things in it."
+On the morning of Thursday next, as the general custom of late years has been, all those heedful of the various proclamations of the civil authority will assemble at their respective places of worship and, like old Governor Bradford, "thank God with all their hearts for the good world and the good things in it."

-May they be fewer than usual this year who are compelled to agree with a former Mayor of New York in the days of the war, who issued his proclamation according to form to such as might feel thankful, adding that he himself could see little to be thankful for in the occurrences of the year just past!
+May they be fewer than usual this year who are compelled to agree with a former Mayor of New York in the days of the war, who issued his proclamation according to form to such as might feel thankful, adding that he could see little to be grateful for in the occurrences of the year just past!

 "The Day Before Thanksgiving," in Harper's Weekly Supplement, New York: Harper & Brothers, Vol. XXXIV, No. 1770, 22 November 1890, p.
 912+.